Psychology Careers In South Africa: Jobs, Degrees And Opportunities - SACAP

 Educational psychologists work with students also addressing emotional challenges affecting their academic performance.
 They collaborate with families to create supportive learning environments.

-An industrial or organisational psychologist applies the principles of psychology to human resources, sales, marketing, administration and management issues in the workplace.
-His or her job may include recruitment, development and training, policy planning and organisation analysis.
+An industrial or organisational psychologist applies the principles of psychology to human resources, sales, marketing, administration and management issues.
+Usually, industrial psychologists work within a workplace setting.
+Accordingly, their job may include recruitment, development and training, policy planning and organisation analysis.

 These professionals apply psychology in business environments, enhancing employee wellbeing and workplace efficiency.
 They often focus on leadership development, recruitment, and organisational change management.

-Research psychologists are involved in the planning, developing and applying of psychological research methods.
-They are often involved in the development of psychological measures.
-Monitoring and evaluation of psychological interventions usually fall within their scope of practice.
 Most research psychologists work for universities, government offices and private corporations.
+They are involved in the planning, developing and applying of psychological research methods.
+Often, they are part of the development of psychological measures.
+Monitoring and evaluation of psychological interventions also falls within their scope of practice.

 Research psychologists contribute to psychological science by developing and evaluating new theories and methods.
 Their work informs policy and practice across diverse fields, from education to healthcare.